Seye-d3a/Seye-d3a/README.md

 - Hi, I’m Ayomide David Ogunseye
 - I’m learning how to code cause it is a profitable skill.
 You can find some projects I've worked on here
-- I’m currently pursuing a degree in Computer Programming while sharpening my skills in JavaScript
+- I’m currently pursuing a degree in Computer Programming while sharpening my skills in Python and gradually learning JavaScript
 - 📫 How to reach me (ayomideogunseye@outlook.com)

 <!---